- The How to Value Stocks Series

 But you need to assign a single number to represent risk to utilize this model.

-It’s the weakness of the model, but when you try to keep things simple, there is always a tradeoff.
+It’s the weakness of the model, but that’s the tradeoff when you try to keep things simple.

 For business risk, you want to consider the industry the company is in, the products, the life cycle, concentration of products and customers, environmental risks and anything else related to the operations of the business.